Facts About Menopause: Every Women Should Be Aware of It!

 - Estrogen supports our heart & avert strokes, so when our body stops producing it, then we develop the risk of having heart ailments.
 So after menopause to keep our heart healthy & steady we need to follow a healthy lifestyle that includes a healthy diet in our daily life.

-- You need to add exercises in your daily routine.
+- You need to add exercises to your daily routine.
 It will help you to maintain your weight & reduce the bone loss after having menopause.
-It is also able to enhance the production of natural endorphins, which lead to lowering of the irritation as well as mood swing.
+It is also able to enhance the production of natural endorphins, which lead to lowering of the irritation as well as the mood swing.
 According to experts, healthy eating is another important thing you need to focus on in your daily life.

 - After having monthly periods for decades, it’s a feeling of freeness.
 Especially if you are used to having painful, heavy periods, then it’s easy to say bye to this monthly headache.
 Ailments like endometriosis as well as fibroids just get addressed with menopause according to Deighan.
 Once your period stops, you don’t need to get concerned about getting pregnant.

 - HRT or hormone replacement therapy is quite a popular procedure for supporting women with those menopausal signs.
-If you have already cut out your ovaries then getting estrogen along with progesterone or getting only estrogen, can support your body from those symptoms.
-However using hormone therapy for long period of time can instigate the chances of blood clots, health issues or even stroke.
+If you have already cut out your ovaries then getting estrogen along with progesterone or getting the only estrogen, can support your body from those symptoms.
+However using hormone therapy for a long period of time can instigate the chances of blood clots, health issues or even stroke.
 You need to discuss with your doctor about your physical condition & then go for hormone therapy.
-While it has some cons, on the other hand it has some pros like reduce the chances of colorectal cancer, bone fractures etc.
+While it has some cons, on the other hand, it has some pros like reduce the chances of colorectal cancer, bone fractures etc.